jamesbailz/GitHub_James_Bailey/README.md

 3. WebData.txt: Text file - downloadable (X, Y) data for input and use in the program.
 4. agentstore.txt: Text file - contains a list of agent stores within the program as well as the agents' location and id
 5. environment.txt: Text file - contains a list of integer data for use as the background environment for the program
+6. LICENCE: File - contains information regarding the licencing for the contents associated with this program.
 ### What is the software?
 Generates a number of agents to interact with an environment.
 Agents are moved around the environment, eat the environment and share some of what they have eaten depending on their proximity to another agent.